 AFi data can provide a basis for international academic freedom monitoring mechanisms.
-For example, policy-makers in the European Higher Education Area (EHEA) are currently considering setting up a new monitoring mechanism to better protect academic freedom across the EHEA.
-Any regional effort of this kind should reiterate existing understandings of academic freedom and must be in line with the states' international legal obligations - notably with the International Covenant on Economic, Social and Cultural Rights.
-Particular regional notions of academic freedom are to be avoided, because scholarship takes place in the context of a globalized academic community which shares common standards.
-A Fi data captures the core components of academic freedom and thus provides an assessment tool that is applicable everywhere.
-But it only provides information in broad strokes.
-We recommend that new monitoring efforts on academic freedom should include but also complement A Fi data by taking a more detailed look at higher education legislation and regulations, as well as - crucially - sub-national variations in the defacto realization of academic freedom.
+For example, the Bonn Declaration on Freedom of Scientific Research, adopted in October 2020, highlights the importance of monitoring, notably in the European Higher Education Area (EHEA).12 The AFi indicators capture the core components of academic freedom, in line with states' obligations under the International Covenant for Economic, Social and Cultural Rights (Article 15), and thus provide an assessment tool that is applicable everywhere.
+However, they only provide information in broad strokes.
+We recommend that new monitoring efforts on academic freedom should include but also complement AFi data by taking a more detailed look at higher education legislation and regulations, as well as - crucially - sub-national variations in the de facto realization of academic freedom.13